& THOMPSON DOCK

-One of my favourite views of Belfast is as you drive over the River Lagan, looking out along the Quays to Belfast Lough.
-A city famed for its manufacturing, shipbuilding and maritime history, the views here today represent a new era of growth.
-As the office blocks on the left continue to rise, so do the tourist visitor numbers on the banks to the right (well, on the left too I guess with cruise liners now a common sight).
+One of the best views of Belfast is as you drive over the River Lagan, looking along the Quays out to Belfast Lough.
+A city famed for its manufacturing, shipbuilding and maritime history, the views today represent a new era of growth.
+As the office blocks on the left bank continue to rise, so do the tourist visitor numbers on both sides as the city continues to flourish.

 Already boasting the World's Leading Tourist Attraction, Belfast's Titanic Quarter has just had another gem added to its crown as HMS Caroline returns to her now-permanent home at Alexandra Dock.

 We got to check out Belfast's newest Museum on its first day back open.

 HMS CAROLINE: 60 SECOND HISTORY

 HMS Caroline was first launched at Birkenhead, near Liverpool, in 1914.
 A ‘light cruiser’ ship, her first few years were spent operating out of the Orkney Islands, maintaining patrol and protection of the North Sea.
 In 1916 she played a vital role in the Battle of Jutland - the largest naval battle in World War One - just off the coast of Denmark.

 Of the 250+ Royal Navy and German Navy ships involved in the 36-hour battle, Caroline was one of only a handful of floating survivors and today is the only surviving ship from the battle (*fist-pump).